 More on District

-Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to four high-speed rail-related deaths:
+Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement to acknowledge Haitian Flag Day:

 “On this day in 1803, Haitian Revolution leader Jean-Jacques Dessalines and his goddaughter Catherine Flon created Haiti’s first flag.
 The small island nation made history for staging the only successful slave revolt on the Western Hemisphere.
 Each year on May 18, we celebrate Haitian Flag Day by honoring Haitian culture and applauding the countless contributions Haitians make to the United States.